GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 | Agencies shall implement procedures to document both the justification for any departure from normative requirements and detail the compensating control(s) employed. | 5.4 | Supports the proposed process step to standardize Digital Identity Acceptance Statements and the examples provided by agencies. |
 | In analyzing risks, agencies shall consider all of the expected direct and indirect results of an authentication failure, including the possibility that there will be more than one failure or harms to more than one person or organization.<br><br>The definitions of potential impacts contain some relative terms, like “serious” or “minor,” whose meaning will depend on context.
 The agency should consider the context and the nature of the persons or entities affected to decide the relative significance of these harms.
 Over time, the meaning of these terms will become more definite as agencies gain practical experience with these issues.
 The analysis of harms to agency programs or other public interests depends strongly on the context; the agency should consider these issues with care. | 6 | Supports the proposed play to add context when determining risk with application owners and business teams. |

-# NIST Special Publication 800-63 Updates
+# Appendix D: Updates to NIST Special Publication 800-63

 In June 2017, NIST replaced Special Publication 800-63-2: Electronic Authentication Guideline with Special Publication 800-63-3: Digital Identity Guidelines.
 The new standard provides agencies with increased security and privacy, more flexibility to meet their mission and constituent needs, and better alignment with digital identity best practices.
 It outlines the digital identity risk assessment methodology that federal agencies must implement.